Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Pro Tip: Do not wait for BCA to issue a notice before initiating a PSI.
 Proactively scheduling assessments well ahead of regulatory deadlines allows time for defect rectification without disrupting project timelines or triggering enforcement action.

 Section 28 of the Building Control Act forms the statutory basis for periodic structural inspections in Singapore.
-This provision grants BCA the authority to specify the categories of buildings subject to mandatory inspection, define the inspection intervals, and enforce compliance through penalties.
+This provision requires building owners to mandate structural inspections at set intervals under the Building Control Act, while granting BCA, as the national construction authority, the power to specify the categories of buildings subject to mandatory inspection, define the inspection intervals, and enforce compliance through penalties.
 The framework has been in place for decades, though its scope and enforcement have become progressively more rigorous as Singapore’s built environment has aged and construction activity has intensified.

 Understanding the PSI for commercial and industrial buildings and staying current with the Building Control Act updates are both essential steps for developers managing multi-asset portfolios.
 Regulatory requirements can shift, and failure to track these changes exposes property owners to unintentional non-compliance.

 These intervals are not suggestions.
-They represent binding legal obligations for the building owner, and the clock begins from the date of the previous inspection report’s acceptance by BCA, not from when the owner chooses to initiate the next inspection.
+They represent binding legal obligations for the building owner, with non-residential buildings requiring PSI every 5 years and residential buildings requiring PSI every 10 years; for strata-titled developments such as private condominiums, the management corporation is typically responsible for ensuring PSI is carried out on time, and the clock begins from the date of the previous inspection report’s acceptance by BCA, not from when the owner chooses to initiate the next inspection.

 The procedural steps for complying with PSI requirements follow a defined sequence:

-- Allow the PE to conduct a personal, physical inspection of all relevant structural elements, including any areas previously identified as deficient.
+4. Provide site access for the Structural Engineer’s assessment of all relevant structural elements, including any areas previously identified as deficient.

 Who conducts structural assessments: Role of Professional Engineers

 The validity of a structural assessment in Singapore depends entirely on the qualifications of the person who conducts it.
-Only a registered Professional Engineer in the civil or structural engineering discipline, holding a current practising certificate issued by the Professional Engineers Board (PEB), is legally authorized to conduct PSI inspections and submit the resulting report to BCA.
+Only a registered Professional Engineer in the civil or structural engineering discipline, holding a current practising certificate issued by the Professional Engineers Board (PEB), is legally authorized to conduct PSI inspections, endorse structural assessment reports, and submit the resulting report to BCA.
 Assessments carried out by unregistered personnel, regardless of their experience or technical knowledge, have no regulatory standing.

 The PE’s responsibilities in a structural assessment encompass several distinct stages:

-- Report preparation and BCA submission: The PE prepares the formal inspection report, certifies its accuracy, and submits it to BCA through the prescribed channels.
+• Report preparation and BCA submission: The PE prepares the formal inspection report, certifies its accuracy, records findings on the building’s structural integrity, and submits it to BCA through the prescribed channels.

 The risk of engaging unqualified personnel to conduct building condition surveys and presenting those findings as compliance documentation is significant.
 Such documentation will not be accepted by BCA, and the building owner remains in breach of the statutory obligation regardless of the survey’s technical quality.
-Beyond regulatory risk, an unqualified assessment may fail to identify structural deficiencies that a registered PE with specialized experience would detect, exposing the property and its occupants to genuine safety hazards.
+Beyond regulatory risk, an unqualified assessment may fail to identify structural deficiencies that a registered PE with specialized experience would detect, creating safety risks for the property and its occupants.

 Engaging experienced PEs through a specialist consultancy also affects the quality and defensibility of the inspection record.
 A PE with deep experience in structural assessment will produce a report that clearly documents the methodology, findings, and certification basis, which is important not only for BCA submission but also for due diligence processes during asset transactions.